kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

   - periodic API calls to reconcile state (e.g. periodic fetching state, heartbeats, leader election, etc.)
 -->
+No if unused.
+One PATCH PV request from external storage controller or human operator per affinity update.

 ###### Will enabling / using this feature result in introducing new API types?